jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews10.md

 #### v.17
 >Then he adds: "Their sins and lawless acts I will remember no more."

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EOXGvCj-IBo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### v.18
+>And where these have been forgiven, there is no longer any sacrifice for sin.

 #### v.22
 >let us draw near to God with a **sincere heart** in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water.

 Drawing near to God *with a sincere heart* means for us to draw near without any personal agendas or idolization of self.
 It's not about us; it wasn't us that granted us this access to worship Him in spirit and truth.
 Even our guilt in how we ought to be or how we ought to atone for the sins we've committed prior to drawing near to Him must be **cleansed** from our *guilty conscience*.
 #jj

+\*Gentile converts to Judaism were baptized to free them from Gentile impurity; the \*Qumran sect required everyone to be baptized (as the first of many washings) to forsake former worldly impurities; Christians baptized new believers as a mark of initiation into a wholly new life.
+The symbolic value of Christian baptism would not have been lost on Jewish observers
+#craigkeener

 #### v.23
 >Let us hold unswervingly to the hope we profess, for he who promised is faithful.